 Heydrich unleashed the death squads known as Einsatzgruppen that marched across Europe to murder every Jewish man, woman, and child they could get their hands on.
-He chaired conference that executed the Final Solution to the “Jewish Question” which resulted in the deportation and genocide of Jews in German-occupied Europe.
+He chaired a conference that executed the Final Solution to the “Jewish Question” that resulted in the deportation and genocide of Jews in German-occupied Europe.

 Even Adolf Hitler recognized how fearsome Reinhard Heydrich was, and once referred to him as having “a heart of iron.”
 He was the coldest and harshest of the Nazis, the man who was called in when an unwavering fist was needed.

 Reinhard Heydrich was born on March 7, 1904, in Halle an der Saale, Germany.
 His father was a singer and German nationalist who frequented the upper echelons of German society.
 His mother was a practicing Catholic.
 From their comfortable life in high society, both parents instilled their three children with patriotic views that would later guide their lives.

 At school, Heydrich was isolated.
 He was often bullied for his feminine voice and shy demeanor.
 There was also a rumor that he was of Jewish ancestry.
 Consequently, Heydrich spent much of his time alone and focused on his studies.
 Though a talented athlete, he was also deeply introverted.

 When the Germans lost World War I, Heydrich was quick to come to the defense of his country.
 As Germany descended into a state of civil and political unrest, an atmosphere that would later facilitate the rise of Hitler, 15-year-old Heydrich enlisted in a paramilitary Freikorps unit.
 He would later join the National German Protection and Shelter League which was an anti-Semitic group.